Developer: Epic Games

 The multiplayer is fun if this is your thing.
 Gears of War multiplayer is a lot different from most because it’s tactical and close quarters.
 6-on-6 is tough and you will die quickly against vets because the game requires a lot of rolling, dodging, and quick trigger fingers, but the modes are fun like Execution and Wingman.
 Sadly, not many people play Gears 1 online anymore so you will rarely find people playing.
 There is even a co-op mode for the campaign which is a blast, but good luck getting anyone to play online.

 For the PC we get updated visuals with DirectX 10 lighting, some higher resolution textures, and the best part, 5 all new chapters that were cut from the Xbox 360 version.
 If you did play that version remember after leaving the Fenix mansion a Brumak comes after you and you jump into an APC and escape?
 Stuff happened after that and between arriving at the train station.
-Delta Squad gets stuck at a lifted bridge and need to find a way to power it so they can head to the train platform.
+Delta Squad gets stuck at a lifted bridge and needs to find a way to power it so they can head to the train platform.
 This is also where you take on that Brumak that followed you and is probably the best 5 chapters in the whole game.
 I’m sad Xbox 360 owners had to miss out on this epic piece of Gears, but PC gamers will be pleased.
 There are also three additional COG tags so watch out if you want those achievements!

 Gears of War is worth a re-purchase for vets or for new comers because this is a piece of video game history that can’t be missed by any shooter fan.
 Why do I not give this a 10 then?
 The game has shown its age like the dated graphics.
 Sure they still look great, but the lower resolution textures, weaker lighting effects, and slightly sloppy animations show compared to the new Gears games.
 Most people will overlook this, but the game also does feel repetitive after a while no matter how you slice it.
 You’re just running around shooting Grubs right?
-I feel it needed some more vehicle sections, and well…it was all fixed in Gears 2 and 3, but that’s besides the point.
+I feel it needed some more vehicle sections, and well…it was all fixed in Gears 2 and 3, but that’s beside the point.